miklevin/MikeLev.in/_posts/2025-02-20-grok3-markdown-problem.md

 formatted markdown from Grok 3 with the "Copy Text" button for the response.
 It strips out the markdown making it unusable here without tedious reformatting.
 I can only intermittently coax Grok into formatting it for me in a single markdown box.
-This is after about 4 attempts...
+This is after about 4 attempts to get Grok to format the response in a single markdown box (as a workaround because "Copy Text" is broken)...

 **Me**: And again.
 How many attempts is that now?
 You're just getting something fundamentally wrong here.
 Don't try again.
 Just articulate the problem very